NVIDIA/warp/README.md

 ## Building

+Requirements:

+* Microsoft Visual Studio 2017 upwards (Windows)
+* GCC 4.0 upwards (Linux)

 After cloning the repository, developers should run `build.bat` or `build.sh` to generate the `warp.dll` / `warp.so` core library respectively.
-CUDA dependencies will automatically be fetched.
+CUDA dependencies will automatically be downloaded.

+To run built-in tests you should install the USD Core library to your Python environment using: ``pip install usd-core``

-## Pre-built Binaries
+## Releases

-Pre-built binaries for Windows and Linux are available as artifacts on the following TeamCity instance:
+Pre-built packages for Windows and Linux are available as artifacts on the following TeamCity instance:

 https://teamcity.nvidia.com/project/Sandbox_mmacklin_Warp?mode=builds